 The Bavarians were made to work at the Allianz Arena but their offensive strength ensured they ultimately prevailed

-Hertha were dangerous going forward and Anis Ben-Hatira pulled a goal back, but Pep Guardiola's side were not to be denied as they maintained their 100 per cent home record this season.
+Hertha was dangerous going forward and Anis Ben-Hatira pulled a goal back, but Pep Guardiola's side was not to be denied as it maintained a 100 percent home record this season.

 The victory ensured the European champions are just one game away from equalling Hamburg's 30-year record of 36 Bundesliga games without defeat and they were also boosted by the return of Javi Martinez, who came off the bench to make his first apperance for two months following a knee injury.

 Mandzukic and defender Diego Contento dropped to the bench as Thomas Muller and Jerome Boateng returned to the starting lineup after being rested and suspended respectively for the midweek Champions League win over Viktoria Plzen.